-In general, the decisions on reimbursement (admission/modification/exclusion) are published on the Internet (www.inami.be).
+In general, the decisions on reimbursement (admission/modification/exclusion) are published on the Internet.
+Recently, the evaluation reports, drawn up by the Reimbursement Committee, are also published on the internet (www.inami.be).

 5 Rational use of pharmaceuticals

 5.1 Impact of pharmaceutical budgets